mirisuzanne/mia/content/site/who.md

         standing at a mic and holding papers, in front of a large blank screen.
         From The Hip Photo watermark logo.
-  headshots:
-    - img: headshots/mia-speaking.jpg
-      url: |
-        {{ 'headshots/mia-speaking.jpg' | imgSrc }}
-      attrs:
-        class: u-photo
-      alt: |
-        Miriam close up at a mic, smiling, in a brown flannel,
-        in front of a blue screen.
-    - img: headshots/syntax.jpg
-      url: |
-        {{ 'headshots/syntax.jpg' | imgSrc }}
-      attrs:
-        class: u-photo
-      alt: |
-        Miriam on stage with a bass under red lights, singing into a mic,
-        with Dan on his knees playing guitar, and a drum set behind them.
 summary: |
   I hope to create art & software that [celebrate the queerness](/why/)